frederic-perez/AmE-dictionary/data/dictionary.md

 __exudate<sup>1</sup>__ _n_ :astonished: An exuded substance.
 __exudate<sup>2</sup>__ _v_ Release (a liquid) in drops or small quantities. _Exude sweat through the pores._
 __exult__ _v_ (Not to be confused with ‘exalt’) Rejoice exceedingly; delight; revel.
-__eye black__ :two::hammer: _Escobarwas fined for wearing a homophobic slur on his eye black._ _He displayed a homophobic slur on his eye black._
 __eye candy__ _idiom_ :two: A person or thing that is nice to look at, but has very little substance, meaning, or purpose.
 __eye dropper__ _n_
 __eye mask__ (to sleep)